 There are a variety of activities we can engage in to manage our general anxiety.
-We know to eat right, drink water, exercise, breathe deeply, and get quality sleep.
-But there are some additional activities we should consider when addressing anxiety caused by the Coronavirus.
+Of course, we know to eat right, drink water, exercise, breathe deeply, and get quality sleep.
+But we should consider some additional activities when addressing anxiety caused by the Coronavirus.

 Here are twenty-three of my favorites.

 - Singing in the Shower.
 Research indicates that singing boosts our immunity, lessens our stress levels, and helps us to improve our ability to breathe.

 - Laughing often and with gusto.
 Laughter really is the best medicine.
 It can quickly improve our emotional well-being.